To receive to my Suffolk Churches blog, please use the Subscribe box to the right.

 I have now reached 440 churches, and will finish my project with a concert in St Bartholomew’s church, Orford, which will be my very last Suffolk church.
 Due to coronavirus, the final concert in Orford has had to be postponed until 2021.

 - The Suffolk Historic Churches Trust, which provides grants towards the maintenance and repair of Suffolk’s churches;

 - The Churches Conservation Trust, which cares for over 20 of Suffolk’s redundant medieval churches; and

 - The Suffolk Wildlife Trust, which supports and advises churches in the management of churchyards for wildlife.

 I would love to reach my target of raising £1000 for each of these three charities by the time my project finishes.
 If you value Suffolk’s churches and have enjoyed my blog or concerts over the last three years, please do consider making a donation.

 Please choose from the links below to find out more about all the other aspects and outcomes of this project – still ongoing!

-I am planning to make a CD recording in a Suffolk church this summer as a lasting memento of my church tour.
-I have launched a Crowdfunding campaign for this recording, which will include a commissioned solo cello piece by Benjamin Ellin.
+I am planning to make a CD recording in a Suffolk church as a lasting memento of my church tour.
+I have completed a Crowdfunding campaign for this recording, which will include a commissioned solo cello piece by Benjamin Ellin.
 This commission will be premiered at my very last church, Orford.
-Please click here or visit www.crowdfunder.co.uk/suffolk-church-recording for more information and to get involved!
+Please click here or visit www.crowdfunder.co.uk/suffolk-church-recording for more information.